-On 29 April 1999 Yugoslavia filed an Application instituting proceedings against Belgium "for violation of the obligation not to use force", accusing that State of bombing Yugoslav territory "together with other Member States of NATO".
-On the same day, it submitted a request for the indication of provisional measures, asking the Court to order Belgium to "cease immediately its acts of use of force" and to "refrain from any act of threat or use of force" against the FRY.
+On 29 April 1999 Yugoslavia filed an Application instituting proceedings against Portugal "for violation of the obligation not to use force", accusing that State of bombing Yugoslav territory "together with other Member States of NATO".
+On the same day, it submitted a request for the indication of provisional measures, asking the Court to order Portugal to "cease immediately its acts of use of force" and to "refrain from any act of threat or use of force" against the FRY.

 As a basis for the jurisdiction of the Court, Yugoslavia invoked the declarations by which both States had accepted the compulsory jurisdiction of the Court in relation to any other State accepting the same obligation (Article 36, paragraph 2, of the Statute of the Court), and Article IX of the Convention on the Prevention and Punishment of the Crime of Genocide, adopted by the United Nations General Assembly on 9 December 1948.
 Article IX of the Genocide Convention provides that disputes between the contracting parties relating to the interpretation, application or fulfilment of the Convention shall be submitted to the International Court of Justice.
-In a supplement to its Application submitted to the Court on 12 May 1999, Yugoslavia invoked, as an additional ground of jurisdiction, Article 4 of the Convention of Conciliation, Judicial Settlement and Arbitration between Belgium and the Kingdom of Yugoslavia, signed at Belgrade on 25 March 1930.